How to correct a completed pay run in Sage Paroll.

 You may still see corrections in your employee's pay in your next pay run.

-Corrections in your liabilities will be reported to HMRC on your FPS.
-You may see an adjustment on the P32.
-We recommend paying to HMRC the values on the P32.
+Your FPS reports the corrections to HMRC.
+You will see the change on the P32.
+We recommend paying HMRC the values on the P32.

 Related Solutions